 In contrast to the 10-fold AZ symmetry classification for Hermitian operators, non-Hermitian operators are generally classified according to the 38-fold internal symmetry~\cite{KSUS-19}.
 First, the two types of antiunitary symmetry in Eqs.~(\ref{aeq: TRS}) and (\ref{aeq: PHS-dag}) remain symmetry even for non-Hermitian operators $H$, each of which is respectively denoted by TRS and PHS$^{\dag}$~\cite{KSUS-19}.
 Similarly, the unitary symmetry in Eq.~(\ref{aeq: SLS}) is still symmetry and denoted by SLS.
 In addition to these symmetry, we can consider symmetry that relates non-Hermitian operators $H$ to their Hermitian conjugates $H^{\dag}$.
 We can introduce two such antiunitary symmetry by

 and

 where $\mathcal{T}$ and $\mathcal{C}$ are antiunitary operators satisfying $\mathcal{T}^2 = \pm 1$ and $\mathcal{C}^2 = \pm 1$.
 These symmetry is respectively denoted by time-reversal symmetry$^{\dag}$ (TRS$^{\dag}$) and particle-hole symmetry (PHS) because they are obtained by additional Hermitian conjugation to TRS and PHS$^{\dag}$ in Eqs.~(\ref{aeq: TRS}) and (\ref{aeq: PHS-dag}).
-In a similar manner, we can also consider the Hermitian conjugate of Eq.~(\ref{aeq: SLS}) by
+In a similar manner, we can also consider Eq.~(\ref{aeq: SLS}) with additional Hermitian conjugation by

 where $\Gamma$ is a unitary operator satisfying $\Gamma^2 = 1$.
 Unitary symmetry in Eq.~(\ref{aeq: SLS}) is called SLS for non-Hermitian operators while unitary symmetry in Eq.~(\ref{aeq: CS}) is called CS~\cite{KSUS-19}.
 Here, while CS and SLS are equivalent to each other for Hermitian operators, they are different for non-Hermitian operators.
 The combination of TRS and PHS, as well as the combination of TRS$^{\dag}$ and PHS$^{\dag}$, gives rise to CS; on the other hand, the combination of TRS and PHS$^{\dag}$, as well as the combination of TRS$^{\dag}$ and PHS, gives rise to SLS.